 You can import an existing dataset into your Redis Cloud Essentials instance from an existing Redis server or an RDB file.
 In order to import a sharded database that has multiple RDB files you must first merge the files into a single RDB.
 For assistance, contact support.
 Note - Expired keys are not imported.
 As a result, the number of keys in the source and destination databases might be different after the import completes.

 It is possible for you to be a member of multiple accounts in Redis Cloud Essentials.
 For example, you created your own account, but your company has arranged its subscriptions into multiple accounts (Dev, Test, and Prod) and you are members of each of those accounts.
-If this is the case, when you open the Redis Cloud Essentials menu, you will see a menu like the screenshot below.
-If you click on the little arrow, it will show you all the accounts you are a member of and allow you to quickly switch between each.
+If this is the case, when you open the Redis Cloud Essentials menu, you see a menu like the screenshot below.
+If you click on the little arrow, it shows you all the accounts you are a member of and allow you to quickly switch between each.

 Follow the instructions below to use flush_all. flush_all for SASL Protected Memcached Enterprise Cloud Databases If your resource has SASL authentication enabled, you can't use nc command or telnet to run flush_all on your Memcached Enterprise Cloud resource.
-You will have to download a Memcached CLI client that supports SASL.
+You have to download a Memcached CLI client that supports SASL.
 We recommend to use the bmemcached-CLI client, and the instructions here is for this client.
 This instruction refers to Ubuntu OS.